rh-marketingops/dwm/README.md

 ![alt text](/diagrams/DWM_Arch_DataFlow.png "High-level flow of using the DWM")

 1. Data is gathered for cleaning by the Python script utilizing the DWM package (i.e., using an API to export contact data from a Marketing Automation Platform)
+2. Import custom functions (if applicable)
-2. Connect to MongoDB using pymongo `MongoClient`
+3. Connect to MongoDB using pymongo `MongoClient`
-3. Data is passed (as a list of dictionaries), along with a `configName` and MongoDB connection, to the `dwmAll` function
+4. Data is passed (as a list of dictionaries), along with a `configName` and MongoDB connection, to the `dwmAll` function
-4. Script takes post-processing action (i.e., using an API to import the cleaned data back into a Marketing Automation Platform)
+5. Script takes post-processing action (i.e., using an API to import the cleaned data back into a Marketing Automation Platform)

 ## dwmAll